Valid Inference with Imperfect Synthetic Data: Discussion

 \section{Discussion}

-While pipelines leveraging synthetic simulations have yet to be fully realized, developing reliable mechanisms for integrating these data sources is indeed what will inform \textit{how} such pipelines should be designed and implemented in practice.
-In this work, we introduce the first principled framework for reliably incorporating fully synthetic samples into downstream statistical analyses.
+How synthetic data pipelines should be designed and implemented in practice hinges on reliable mechanisms for integrating information from them.
+In this work, we introduce a principled framework for reliably incorporating fully synthetic samples into downstream statistical analyses.
 We provide practical guidance for constructing synthetic samples from text-based foundation models in ways that support valid inference, and propose a new estimator based on generalized method of moments (GMM) estimation, where the key intuition is that synthetic data will improve performance when the synthetic-data residuals are predictive of the real-data residuals.
-Across the studied regression tasks, we indeed observe a large degree of improvements in estimation, especially in very low-label regimes.
+Across the studied inferential tasks, we indeed observe a large degree of improvement in estimation, especially in very low-label regimes.
 More broadly, this work takes a first step toward understanding how imperfect synthetic data from foundation models can systematically be leveraged to support valid inference and to make reliable downstream conclusions.
-As the usage and future promise of foundation models continue to grow, so too will the complexity of pipelines that incorporate their outputs.
-Our framework provides a foundation for easily extensible estimation methods that can safely incorporate the growing variety and quality of synthetic data sources from such models.
+With the increased adoption and growing capabilities of foundation models, pipelines that incorporate their outputs will only become more complex.
+Our method provides an easily extensible estimation framework that can safely integrate the increasing variety and quality of synthetic data sources.

-\paragraph{Limitations.} A potential limitation of our framework is its reliance on the quality of the generative model (e.g., an LLM), as expected.
+\paragraph{Limitations and future directions.} A potential limitation of our framework is its reliance on the quality of the generative model (e.g., an LLM), as expected.
 As with other debiasing approaches, very poor-quality synthetic data would yield little-to-no benefits in statistical efficiency.
 Moreover, our theoretical guarantees, like those of debiasing methods, hold asymptotically and thus may fail to hold in extremely low-data regimes, potentially leading to undercoverage of the target parameter.

 \begin{ack} We thank Michael Oberst and Gati Aher for helpful discussions in developing this work.
 We also thank Santiago Cortes-Gomez for thoughtful comments on the manuscript.
 YB was supported in part by the AI2050 program at Schmidt Sciences (Grant G-22-64474). \end{ack}